sebw/AAP2-ServiceNow/README.md

 I expect your AAP to have a valid cert.

-### Playbook or workflow
+### Playbooks and workflow

-In this guide, I do not dive into the playbook that runs after being called by ServiceNow.
+In this guide, I do not dive into the workflow and playbooks that run after being called by ServiceNow.

-In this example, I'll run a workflow that expects the following extra variables.
+In this guide, the AAP workflow expects the following extra variables.

 ```yaml
 operating_system: [Windows|RHEL]